European Union Institute for Security Studies: Mission

+As per the Council Joint Action of 20 July 2001 on the establishment of a European Union Institute for Security Studies, the mission of the EUISS is provided as follows:The Institute shall contribute to the development of the CFSP, including the ESDP, by conducting academic research and analysis in relevant fields.
+To that end, it shall, inter alia, produce and, on an ad hoc basis, commission research papers, arrange seminars, enrich the transatlantic dialogue by organising activities similar to those of the WEU Transatlantic Forum and maintain a network of exchanges with other research institutes and think-tanks both inside and outside the European Union.
+The Institute's work shall involve this network as broadly as possible.
+The Institute's output shall be distributed as widely as possible, except as regards confidential information, for which the Council security regulations as set out in Decision 2001/264/EC(1) shall apply.The text also provides that the Institute shall enjoy full intellectual independence in carrying out its research and seminar activities.

+The EUISS conducts research and analysis to provide policymakers, principally within the EU but also for those from Member States, with a clear and comprehensive understanding of the global security landscape.
+Based upon the information it has gathered, it may offer policy-relevant recommendations to shape effective EU foreign, security and defence policies.
+It also serves as a bridge between the world of ideas (the think tank and scholarly community) and the European and national administrations which it advises.

 Activities

 EUISS produces policy-oriented analysis through publications and events.
-The Institute's flagship publication is the Chaillot Paper series, complemented by shorter policy Briefs and news-driven Commentaries.
+The institute's flagship publication is the Chaillot Paper series, complemented by shorter policy Briefs and news-driven Commentaries.

 EUISS events bring together EU officials, national experts, academics, decision-makers, media, and civil society representatives from both EU Member States and the wider world.
 These events aim to foster dialogue, enhance analytical capacity and shape common approaches.

 Research

 The EUISS researches topics related to the Common Foreign and Security Policy (CFSP), including the Common Security and Defence Policy (CSDP).
 The Institute covers EU relations with the following regions:

 Africa, Asia, Middle East, Russia and eastern neighbours, transatlantic relations and Latin America, and Western Balkans.

 In addition to these geographical regions, the EUISS addresses different thematic areas such as security and defence, cybersecurity, conflict prevention, crisis management, global governance, economic security, transnational security, foreign information manipulation and interference.